 The following processes apply to those involved in matters being addressed by the community standards process.
-For information regarding the process for resolving a sexual misconduct allegation, please see Appendix B.
+The process for addressing allegations of sexual harassment and other sexual misconduct may be found in Appendix B.

 - 1. Referrals Members of the Ohio university community may file a student conduct referral alleging that a student, student group, or student organization has violated the prohibited conduct outlined in the "Student Code of Conduct".
 The office of community standards and student responsibility (CSSR) may also receive referrals from external entities, including law enforcement and members of the general public.
 Upon receipt of a referral, the director of the office of community standards and student responsibility, or designee, may review all relevant information and may consult with any appropriate parties regarding the incident in question.
-It is the responsibility (CSSR) to determine the appropriateness of the referral as well as how the referral will be processed.
+It is the responsibility of the director of the office of community standards and student responsibility (CSSR) to determine the appropriateness of the referral as well as how the referral will be processed.
 Upon receipt of a referral and if appropriate, interim measures (including presidential interim suspension), may be implemented as outlined in Part I. - 2.
 Hearing Authorities Hearing authorities are responsible for processing cases involving alleged violations of prohibited conduct as described in the "Student Code of Conduct".
 The director of CSSR (or designee) is responsible for determining the appropriate hearing authority for each matter.
 The following are hearing authorities: - a.
 Hearing Officer Appropriate staff members from the office of community standards and student responsibility and housing and residence life as determined by the director of CSSR (or designee) are responsible for hearing matters involving alleged violations of the prohibited conduct part of the "Student Code of Conduct" and serve to advise both the complainant and the respondent regarding procedures related to the "Student Code of Conduct".
 They have the authority to conduct community standards conferences, to serve as a hearing officer in an administrative hearing and to serve as an advisor to the university hearing board and the university appeal board.
-They have the authority to impose a full range of sanctions under the "Student Code of Conduct", up to and including disciplinary suspension and disciplinary expulsion.

-b.
-University Hearing Board - The university hearing board (UHB) is responsible for hearing matters involving alleged violations of the prohibited conduct part of the "Student Code of Conduct" when an appropriate CSSR staff member has determined that disciplinary suspension or disciplinary expulsion may be appropriate sanctions if the respondent is found responsible for the charge(s).
+They have the authority to impose a full range of sanctions under the "Student Code of Conduct", up to and including disciplinary suspension and disciplinary expulsion. - b.
+University Hearing Board The university hearing board (UHB) is responsible for hearing matters involving alleged violations of the prohibited conduct part of the "Student Code of Conduct" when an appropriate CSSR staff member has determined that disciplinary suspension or disciplinary expulsion may be appropriate sanctions if the respondent is found responsible for the charge(s).
 A hearing board is composed of two students and one faculty member or administrator.
 The UHB is advised by a CSSR staff member and does not directly impose sanctions under the "Student Code of Conduct".
 In instances where the respondent is found in violation, the UHB will make a recommendation regarding sanctions to the dean of students or designee, who will then impose any sanctions.

-3. Community Standards Conference
+3. Community Standards Conference (CSC)